crftwr/keyhac-mac/docs/index.md

 ## Multi-stroke key-table

-As an advanced feature, Keyhac supports multi-stroke key input by creating a KeyTable with `keymap.define_keytable()` and associating it as an action in another key-table.
+As an advanced feature, Keyhac supports multi-stroke key input by creating a KeyTable with `keymap.define_keytable()` and associating it as an action in the top level key-table.

 ``` python
 keytable_xcode["Ctrl-X"] = keymap.define_keytable(name="Ctrl-X")
 ```

-In the above example, `Ctrl-X` in `keytable_xcode` is chained to the multi-stroke key-table.
+In the above example, `Ctrl-X` in `keytable_xcode` is associated with the multi-stroke key-table.
 To associate a second keystroke condition, you can use the following syntax.

 ``` python
 keytable_xcode["Ctrl-X"]["Ctrl-O"] = "Cmd-O"